-Disadvantaged pupils Pupil Premium per pupil Pupils in year groups reception to Year 6 recorded as Ever 6 Free School Meals £1,345
+Pupils in year groups reception to Year 6 recorded as Ever 6 Free School Meals £1,385

-Pupil Premium + Looked-after-children (LAC) defined in the Children Act 1989 as one who is in the care of, or provided with accommodation by an English local authority. £2,345 A proportion of this funding is retained by each LA to pay for services such as the Virtual School.
+Pupil Premium + Children looked after (CLA) defined in the Children Act 1989 as one who is in the care of, or provided with accommodation by an English local authority. £2,410 A proportion of this funding is retained by each LA to pay for services such as the Virtual School.
 Durham LA retain £645)

-Our Pupil Premium Champions are; Mr M Robertshaw (Acting Assistant Head) and Mrs M Scott
+Our Pupil Premium Champions are; Mr M Robertshaw (Deputy Headteacher) and Mrs M Scott

 Sports Premium funding is being jointly provided by the Departments for Education, Health and Culture, Media and Sport, and will see money going directly to primary school headteachers to spend on improving the quality of sport and PE for all their children.
 The sport funding can only be spent on sport and PE provision in schools.